JCollinJones25/War/README.md

 * Player with the higher value card receives a point
 * Points are recorded for players
 * Winner is determined once certain score is reached

+## Stretch Goals
+* Display text "War!" if there is a tie